sirn-se/websocket-php/docs/Server.md

 ## Configuration

 The Server takes two arguments; port (default is 8000) and if it should use secure connection (default is no).
-Other options are avialble runtime by calling configuration methods.
+Other options are available runtime by calling configuration methods.

 ```php
 // Secure server on port 8080